 The cultural and historical geographies of Wales

-Aberystwyth is the leading centre for research on the cultural and historical geographies of Wales, with strong traditions of research on nationalism and national identity (Rhys Jones, Merriman), language politics (Rhys Jones, Peter Merriman), mobility (Merriman), memory (Hoskins, Griffiths, Cerys Jones), religion (Rhys Dafydd Jones), youth (Rhys Jones), and rural Wales (Rhys Dafydd Jones, Heley, Woods).
+Aberystwyth is the leading centre for research on the cultural and historical geographies of Wales, with strong traditions of research on nationalism and national identity (Rhys Jones, Merriman), language politics (Rhys Jones, Merriman), mobility (Merriman), memory (Hoskins, Griffiths, Cerys Jones), religion (Rhys Dafydd Jones), youth (Rhys Jones), port histories and heritage (Merriman, Rhys Jones) and rural Wales (Rhys Dafydd Jones, Heley, Woods).

-Specific projects have focussed on: mining, heritage and memory in Wales (Hoskins), Aberystwyth and the reproduction of Welsh national culture and politics (Rhys Jones), the Welsh Language Society’s campaign for bilingual road signs (Merriman, Rhys Jones), religion and identity in rural Wales (Rhys Dafydd Jones), historical geographies of globalisation in mid-Wales (Woods, Heley), flood memories in the Welsh colony of Patagonia (Hywel Griffiths, Stephen Tooth), the historical geographies of Urdd Gobaith Cymru (the Welsh League of Youth) (Rhys Jones, Merriman), mobility and connectivity in Wales (Merriman, Rhys Jones), cultural-historical geographies of Welsh rivers (Griffiths), and memories of extreme weather events in 19th and 20th century Wales (Cerys Jones).
+Specific projects have focussed on: the cultural heritage of the Welsh ports of Holyhead, Fishguard and Pembroke Dock, and historic links with Ireland (Merriman, Rhys Jones, Singer), mining, heritage and memory in Wales (Hoskins), Aberystwyth and the reproduction of Welsh national culture and politics (Rhys Jones), the Welsh Language Society’s campaign for bilingual road signs (Merriman, Rhys Jones), religion and identity in rural Wales (Rhys Dafydd Jones), historical geographies of globalisation in mid-Wales (Woods, Heley), flood memories in the Welsh colony of Patagonia (Hywel Griffiths, Stephen Tooth), the historical geographies of Urdd Gobaith Cymru (the Welsh League of Youth) (Rhys Jones, Merriman), mobility and connectivity in Wales (Merriman, Rhys Jones), cultural-historical geographies of Welsh rivers (Griffiths), and memories of extreme weather events in 19th and 20th century Wales (Sarah Davies, Cerys Jones).
 Some of this research has been published through the medium of Welsh as well as English.

-Members of the group work closely with affiliated members of the Environment and Society and New Political Geographies research groups.
+Members of the group work closely with the New Political Geographies research group.